-If you are just starting with email flows, focus on setting up a welcome series for non-buyers, at least one of the abandonment series (site, browse, cart or checkout) and a customer thank you + customer review series.
+If you are just starting with email flows, focus on setting up a welcome series for non-buyers, one of the abandonment series (site, browse, cart or checkout) and a customer thank you + customer review series.

 - Are you looking to turn your blog/website visitors into customers?

 Focus on setting up a welcome series for nonbuyers and also a browse/cart abandonment series.
 Focus your content on education and showcasing your product features.

 - Are you looking to turn one-time customers into repeat purchasers?

 Here you want to focus on creating a personalized cross-sell/upsell series, as well as a bounceback series.
 The back in stock and replenishment flows are also a great way to drive repeat purchases.

 - Are you looking to improve customer retention (decrease churn rate)?

 It is crucial to implement a well-timed Winback series.
 Here, you showcase new collections/products, achievements your brand is proud of, social commitments, or any new highlights that you think can help in driving another purchase.
 You can also reduce customer churn by sending value-based email campaigns.
 We will be talking about these in a future blog post

 Email marketing is a foundational element to growing your online business.
 It is time-efficient, low cost, and allows you to learn from your customers.
 All the while, driving repeat purchases and increasing their lifetime value!
 It also helps to boost all of your paid marketing efforts through retargeting.
 And if you’re wondering, oh yes, we’ll definitely talk about this last part in our next email marketing blog post.

 If you’re interested in learning how to run and scale Facebook Ads profitably, read our latest blog post Scaling Facebook Ads in a Post iOS 14.5 World